 For transactions referred to in Article 277(3), a long position is a transaction for which the sign of the sensitivity of the primary risk driver is positive and a short position is a transaction for which the sign of the sensitivity of the primary risk driver is negative.
-For transactions other than the ones referred to in Article 277(3), institutions shall determine whether those transactions are long or short positions in the primary risk driver based on objective information about the structure of those transactions or their intend.
+For transactions other than the ones referred to in Article 277(3), institutions shall determine whether those transactions are long or short positions in the primary risk driver

-- 3. Institutions shall determine whether a transaction with more than one material risk driver is a long position or a short position in each of the material risk driver in accordance with the approach used under paragraph 2 for the primary risk driver. - 4.
-EBA shall develop draft regulatory technical standards to specify: - (a) the formula that institutions shall use to calculate the supervisory delta of call and put options mapped to the interest rate risk category compatible with market conditions in which interest rates may be negative as well as the supervisory volatility that is suitable for that formula; - (b) what objective information concerning the structure and the intend of a transaction institutions shall use to determine whether a transaction that is not referred to in Article 277(2) is a long or short position in its primary risk driver;
+3. Institutions shall determine whether a transaction with more than one material risk driver is a long position or a short position in each of the material risk drivers in accordance with the approach used under paragraph 2 for the primary risk driver.

+4. EBA shall develop draft regulatory technical standards to specify:

+(a) in line with international regulatory developments, the formula that institutions shall use to calculate the supervisory delta of call and put options mapped to the interest rate risk category compatible with market conditions in which interest rates may be negative as well as the supervisory volatility that is suitable for that formula;

+(b) a method for determining whether a transaction that is not referred to in Article 277(2) is a long or short position in a material risk driver;